-

 Before you can delete an installation, the following clean-up steps need to be executed in the correct order to avoid any data inconsistencies:

 These clean-up activities must be executed before the appropriate installation is deleted.
-Otherwise, it will no longer be possible to process or confirm open incidents, to delete or reassign systems, or to update the authorization profiles of the affected users with the accurate values.
+Otherwise, it will no longer be possible to process or confirm open cases, to delete or reassign systems, or to update the authorization profiles of the affected users with the accurate values.

 Once an installation has been deleted from the contract, the installation number is no longer displayed in the Installation Management application.
 If you delete an installation by mistake, this deletion can be reversed by your contracts department.